by Tammy Taylor

 And lastly let’s talk about socks.
 Working on a ranch we are pretty hard on socks and go through them pretty fast.
 What to do with them when they are no longer useful for socks?
 This one is easy: After a too-far-gone sock is clean I cut it into a large square and use it for various other cleaning tasks.
 I’ll cut off the toe and heel and split the remaining band in half for a square-ish piece of very absorbent terrycloth fabric that can be used to clean, oftentimes in the place of paper towels.
 We just throw them in the regular wash and reuse them for quite a while.

 When these rags have put in hard labor as cleaning cloths and become overly stained I shift them to garage duty for their final use.
-There Rancher-Man uses them with his grease gun or to wipe down something incredibly grimy and it finally hits the trash afterward.
+There Rancher-Man uses them with his grease gun or to wipe down something incredibly grimy.
+They finally hit the trash after he’s through with them.
 That’s quite a few extra uses for a simple sock!

 What do you like to repurpose before it hits the trash?